Yoann Potiron

 Published/accepted papers

 1. Non-explicit formula of boundary crossing probabilities by the Girsanov theorem.
-Accepted by the Annals of the Institute of Statistical Mathematics.
+To appear in the Annals of the Institute of Statistical Mathematics.
+Download the supplement

 2. Estimation for high-frequency data under parametric market microstructure noise, with Simon Clinet, Annals of the Institute of Statistical Mathematics, 2021, 73(1), 649-669.
 Download the supplement